 Age spots can be removed in different ways:

-- Phototherapy is a popular method, the essence of which is to expose pigmented skin to light waves without ultraviolet rays.
-Due to this effect, melanin is destroyed, and skin colour is evened out.
+- Phototherapy is a popular method.
+It exposes pigmented skin to light waves without ultraviolet rays.
+Due to this effect, the melanin is destroyed, and the skin colour is evened out.

 - Laser therapy has the same effect as phototherapy but is more productive.
 The intensity and depth of the laser pulse are adjusted by the dermatologist to ensure that healthy tissues around are not damaged.
 The technique can be done on both the epidermis and the dermis of the skin.

 Professionally performed dermatological procedures allow you to completely or partially remove dark pigmentation spots.
-The optimal method must be chosen by the doctor based on the patient's history and individual traits.
+The dermatologist chooses the optimal method based on the patient's history and individual traits.